author photo

 In a previous section, we've seen some of the typical components of data apps, including data sources, the visual user interface, interactive controls, and deployment tools.
 These basic functions form a typical application architecture.

-Data apps often integrate with primary data platforms such as Databricks, alongside other internal data sources and APIs.
+Data applications often integrate with primary data platforms such as Databricks, alongside other internal data sources and APIs.
 In a typical architecture, an app might utilize a cloud-native deployment software such as Kubernetes to ensure scalability and adherence to organizational standards.
 Other architecture features can include automated CI/CD pipelines for swift deployment, platform observability at both cluster and app levels for efficient resource management, and integration with existing enterprise technologies like single sign-on for secure user authentication.

 In addition to this, data apps can use licensed libraries to quickly style the user interface or support deep learning model integration and real-time data analytics.
 Here are two sample application architectures from Plotly customers, CIBC and Uniper: